Grupo Niche: Jairo Varela

 Bandleader and co-founder Jairo de Fátima Varela Martínez was born on 9 December 1949 in Quibdó, Colombia, the son of merchant Pedro Antonio Varela Restrepo and writer and poet, Teresa de Jesús Martínez Arce.

-His first contact with music occurred when he was eight years old, in the barrio of Roma de Quibdo where he formed the group "La Timba", essentially composed of musicians playing only the flute, bongos, maracas and güiro.
+His first contact with music occurred when he was eight years old, in the barrio of Roma de Quibdó where he formed the group "La Timba", essentially composed of musicians playing only the flute, bongos, maracas and güiro.

 At the age of 62, Varela was found dead in his Cali home on August 8, 2012, apparently from heart failure.
 Jairo's daughter, Yanila Varela has been the owner of Grupo Niche since her father's death.

 Grupo Niche in Canada

-Grupo Niche played in Montreal on July 21, 2001 for a party to celebrate the independence of Colombia (July 20).
+Grupo Niche played in Montreal on July 21, 2001, for a party to celebrate the independence of Colombia (July 20).
 Grupo Niche was also accompanied that night with another band called Balmore Estrada y su Nueva Sensacion, who was formed in the late 1980s by Balmore Estrada.

-Grupo Niche also played again in Montreal, on July 15, 2006, in the festival colombiano, October 2008 and on May 8, 2010 to celebrate the 30th anniversary of the band.
+Grupo Niche also played again in Montreal, on July 15, 2006, in the festival colombiano, October 2008 and on May 8, 2010, to celebrate the 30th anniversary of the band.

-According with the Latin site Hola Calgary on October 11, 2008, Grupo Niche played at the Jack Singer Concert Hall EPCOR Centre for the Performing Arts in Calgary, Alberta.
+According to the Latin site Hola Calgary on October 11, 2008, Grupo Niche played at the Jack Singer Concert Hall EPCOR Centre for the Performing Arts in Calgary, Alberta.